stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 };
 ```

-## Using Helper Libraries To Access Theme Values
+## Using helper libraries to access theme values

 XStyled System includes getter functions for each type of theme prop.
 You can use them to rewrite the example styled component from the 'CSS as a JavaScript Object' section: